MicrosoftDocs/architecture-center/docs/ai-ml/guide/genaiops-for-mlops.md

 Jobs in prompt flow automatically capture input and output data throughout the experimentation process to create a comprehensive trial record.
 You can gain insights and identify promising configurations that can inform future iterations by analyzing this data.
 You can accelerate the development of your generative AI solutions by using prompt flows to conduct efficient and systematic experimentation.

-The experimentation process is the same regardless of the use case for your generative AI solution, including classification, summarization, translation, and even RAG.
+The experimentation process is the same regardless of the use case for your generative AI solution.
+These use cases include classification, summarization, translation, and even RAG.
 The important difference is the metrics that you use to evaluate the different use cases.
 Following are some metrics, based on use case, to consider.

 - Translation: BLEU
 - Summarization: ROUGE.
 BLEU, BERTScore, METEOR